cproctor/bba/content/assignments/dream-toy.md

 - ** Prototyping: ** Creating low-resolution models to test and develop ideas
 - ** Integrating theory into design for learning: ** Designing for learning requires a step beyond traditional product design, in that the desired outcomes are grounded in pedagogical theory.
+- ** 3d Fabrication **: Your group must use a 3d fabrication technique (casting, CNC, or 3d printing) in your dream toy.
+If it just doesn't fit, you may instead do a small side project with one of these technologies.

 ---
 # Part 1: Co-design